-Czech owners of Skoda, Volkswagen cars qualify for $23 million compensation
+Czech owners of Skoda, Volkswagen cars qualify for $23 million compensation, court says

 Skoda Auto was also part of the suit although it did provide its position and that part of the case has not been ruled upon, the ruling said.

-Officials at Skoda Auto, the Czech brand of VW, did not respond to a request for comment.
+Skoda Auto said it had rejected the claims and continued to maintain that owners of affected vehicles did not suffer any damage.

-Safe Diesel said that it has been collecting demands from more owners of the affected cars.
+Safe Diesel said it has been collecting demands from more owners of the affected cars.
 The ruling only covered the initial 2,435 claimants, but the firm said more than 7,000 people have made claims so far.

-Safe Diesel said there were 165,000 cars affected by the emissions scandal in the Czech Republic.
+It added there were 165,000 cars affected by the emissions scandal in the Czech Republic.

-Reporting by Jan Lopatka; Editing by Jan Harvey and Jane Merriman
+Reporting by Jan Lopatka; Additional reporting by Jan Schwartz in Hamburg; Editing by Jan Harvey, Jane Merriman and Alexandra Hudson